 Buyers can take advantage of the current environment through:

 In all of the above instances, having conversations with an M&A advisor, such as CIGP, on these strategic topics makes sense.
 CIGP helps Buyers screen targets in the T&L industry, initiate conversations with potential Sellers and execute the transaction and negotiate transaction terms.

 Sellers, on the other hand, are getting ready for a potential transaction in the buyer’s market as follows:

 Leveraging an M&A advisor to prepare the business for a sale, including development of business plan, projection of financial forecasts, ensures that potential Sellers can focus on running the business successfully and the business is examined through the lens of an external investor before an M&A process starts.

-The latter half of 2023 is shaping up to be an interesting period for logistics M&A activity, and CIGP is ready to be a part of the journey on either side of the table.
+The latter half of 2023 is shaping up to be an interesting period for logistics M&A activity, and CIGP is ready to assist.

 Reach out to us to explore further at: Advisory@cigp.com.